KaMiKaZeE1221/SiR-System-Monitor/README.md

 ## :rescue_worker_helmet: Troubleshooting
 ### :question: Missing sensors
-- Ensure provider apps are running.
-- Verify source toggles in `Settings -> Data Sources`.
+- Verify `Built-in Sensors` is enabled in `Settings -> Data Sources`.
+- Try `Enhanced Hardware Sensors` for supported temperature, fan, voltage, clock, and power readings.
-- Confirm shared-memory output is enabled in each provider.
+- If using an optional provider, ensure its app is running and shared-memory output is enabled.
+- See [`sensor-host/HARDWARE-SUPPORT.md`](sensor-host/HARDWARE-SUPPORT.md) for the direct digital PSU USB IDs and enhanced controller families included in v1.2.6.

 ### :video_game: FPS / Frame Time not updating
 - Ensure RTSS/MSI Afterburner is running.